-The way in which students relate to one another online can have a significant impact on the culture at school.
+The way in which pupils relate to one another online can have a significant impact on the culture at school.
 Negative interactions online can damage the School's culture and can lead to school feeling like an unsafe place.
-Behaviour issues online can be very difficult to manage given issues of anonymity, and online incidents occur both on and off the school premises.
-The school is clear that even though the online space differs in many ways, the same standards of behaviour are expected online as apply offline, and that everyone should be treated with kindness, respect, and dignity.
+Behaviour issues online can be very difficult to manage given issues of anonymity, and online incidents occur both on and off the School premises.
+The School is clear that even though the online space differs in many ways, the same standards of behaviour are expected online as apply offline, and that everyone should be treated with kindness, respect and dignity.